 - Progress: individual investment and growth with regard to Learning Goals;

-- Practice: demonstrating technical competence in the demonstrated processes/tools;
+- Practice: demonstrating technical competence with processes/tools introduced in class;

 - Experimentation: demonstrating motivation and resourcefulness in creating meaningful individual interpretations of the demonstrated processes;

 - Participation: advancing your own as well as others' learning in class (in discussions, making assignments and critiques);

 - Preparedness: managing time, work load, resources and project needs in order to fully participate in class and get the most out of the course;

 - Collaboration: contributions made to working with others.

 A total of 100 points total is possible to earn in this class.
 Scoring will be based on criteria listed under Course Work and Grading above, which will be assessed regularly, each week, throughout the quarter.

 On Project 1: (week 2 and 3: 10 pts/each + week 3: 12 pts.) = 32 points total

 On Project 2: (week 5 and 6: 10 pts/each + week 7: 12 pts.) = 32 points total

 On Project 3: (week 9 and 10: 10 pts/each + week 11: 12pts.) = 32 points total